suwilanjichapewa-max/randomFunThings/README.md

-not necessarily a project. just a place to store all my not-so serious code for future reference if need be
+not necessarily a project. just a place to store all my not-so-serious code for future reference